 The scanning IE/SASW technology was tested on three pavement sections, including a full day of repeated measurements on one site to evaluate the influence of pavement temperature on measurement signal quality.
 Following testing, NMDOT found that general trends observed in the data appear repeatable even across a wide range of temperatures.
 At shallow depths, debonding was detected and matched to the cores; however, it was not picked up at larger depths.

-Contact: Shawn Romero (who can be emailed at shawn.romero2@state.nm.us)
+Contact: Shawn Romero, shawn.romero2@state.nm.us

 Texas DOT